ncphillips/makersasylum.com/faq.markdown

 ### What do you guys do for fun?

 Censored.
 Just kidding.
 Come hang out with us to find out.

-### What is a Build Group?

-Build Groups are open community projects.
-Champion Makers can initiate Builds at the Asylum.
-These projects are open for the community to join and learn.
-This is a great way to get started at the Asylum – work on new exciting projects and learn from the champions during the process.

 ### What’s a Workshop?